-Decorations, candles, yule logs, and Christmas trees all contribute to the season’s splendor, but they can also present significant safety risks as well.
-Learn how to prevent serious electrical, heating, and fire accidents and injuries with our holiday safety tips.
+Decorations, candles, Yule logs, and Christmas trees all contribute to the season’s splendor, but they can also present significant safety risks.
+Learn how to prevent heating, electrical, and fire accidents and injuries with our holiday safety tips.

-Even if you aren’t hosting a holiday get-together this year, it’s still a good idea to go over this list and make sure the outside and inside of your home is safe for your family and guests:
+Even if you aren’t hosting a holiday get-together this year, it’s still a good idea to go over this list and make sure the inside and outside of your home is as safe as possible.

 - Create a well-lit home.
 Even if you aren’t going all out with Christmas lights this year, check for proper lighting by replacing all burnt-out bulbs and fixing broken fixtures, especially around your entrances and doorways.
 Consider adding pathway lights or string lights if your walkways aren’t well-lit.
 Make sure guests and emergency personnel can easily see your address and safely navigate to your home.

 - Remove tripping hazards.
 Inspect your pathways and entrances to make sure there are no tripping hazards, such as children’s toys, yard equipment, ice, rocks, branches, wet leaves, and other debris.
 Rake and sweep your porch, stairs, and walkways.
 Secure extension cords away from traffic areas and make sure any immoveable hazards, such as roots and trunks, are clearly marked or cordoned off.

 - Avoid flames.
 Use battery-operated and LED candles rather than real ones, especially if you plan on putting them in the window.
 If you do use real candles, make sure there is always adult supervision in the room.